AmigaPorts/SDL/docs/README-amigaos4.md

     SDL_SetHint(SDL_HINT_RENDER_DRIVER, name);

-where name is "software", "opengl" or "compositing".
+where name is "software", "opengles2" or "compositing".

 It's possible to enable VSYNC with:

     SDL_SetHint(SDL_HINT_RENDER_VSYNC, "1");

-There is a benchmark tool called sdl2benchmark which was written to test available renderers.
+There is a benchmark tool called sdl3benchmark which was written to test available renderers.

 ================================================================================
 About ENV variables
 ================================================================================

-Advanced users may use ENV variables to control some things in SDL2.
+Advanced users may use ENV variables to control some things in SDL3.
 Some variables supported by the SDL_Renderer subsystem:

 Batch drawing: